 Use of Open Templates

-It is important to emphasize the reusability and flexibility of templates so that implementations support the ability to customize CDA documents specific to the patient’s care needs.
+It is important to emphasize the reusability and flexibility of templates so that implementations support the ability to customize CDA documents specific to the patient’s care , provider, or setting needs.
 While templates constrain CDA schema for specific uses, additional content may augment each document as needed for a particular circumstance.
+For example, if the CCDS Birth Sex data element needs to be shared in a Care Plan Document, the Social History Section would need to be added.
+This is allowed because the Care Plan Document template is an open template.
 Within Consolidated CDA, nearly all templates allow additional content and are described as open templates.
-Only the Estimated Date of Delivery and the Medication Free Text Sig entry-level templates are closed.
+Only the Estimated Date of Delivery and the Medication Free Text Sig entry-level templates are the only closed templates in the Consolidated CDA implementation guides.
+Other HL7 CDA Implementation Guides make greater use of closed templates..
 Open and closed templates are detailed in Chapter 4.2.3 of the Consolidated CDA implementation guide.

 Declaring Section Template Conformance